-Valentine’s Day is an opportunity to celebrate that special someone in your life.
+Our Valentine’s Day gift guide creates an opportunity to celebrate that special someone in your life.
 If they’re anything like you, they probably care about the products they use, consume, and wear.
 Make your gift do double duty this year by showing your sweetie how much you love them while supporting great companies.
 Trust us: nothing says romance like socially responsible gift-giving.

 Does it get more classic than chocolate on Valentine’s Day?
 While the cocoa industry can be highly exploitative, luckily for chocolate lovers, there are so many brands doing chocolate right.